rapiddweller/rapiddweller-benerator-ce/doc/performance_tuning.md

 <database ... batch="true" />
 ```

 Benerator is optimized for performance.
-Thus you may get problems when combining nested `<generate>` elements with batching.
+Thus, you may get problems when combining nested `<generate>` elements with batching.
 It typically results in
-exceptions that indicate violation of a foreign-key constraint.
+exceptions that indicate a violation of a foreign-key constraint.

 ## Query fetch size (database only)